dannyperichlara/speedreadingjs/README.md

 <script>
   speedreading.read('Add speed reading functionality
     to your website.SpeedReadingJS depends only on jQuery.
-    Link jQuery and the speedtest.js file and SpeedTestJS will be ready to use it.');
+    Link jQuery and the speedreading.js file and SpeedReadingJS will be ready to use it.');
 </script>
 ```